raspiblitz/raspiblitz/FAQ.md

 When update/recover process is ready you will see a `FINAL RECOVER LOGIN NEEDED` message on the display.
 Login per SSH by using the password `raspiblitz` and set your Password A again.
 It can be the same as the old one, but maybe use the occasion to make password change for security reasons.
 If you had auto-unlock activated you might also be asked to enter your old Password C again.
 Then it wil make a final reboot.

 After your RaspiBlitz is done with catching up the latest blockchain data you should see your status screen displaying your funds and channels.
 Your backup is complete.

+## How to update my RaspiBlitz from v1.2 and up?

+If you have a RaspiBlitz v1.2 or higher - just follow the `UPDATE Check/Prepare RaspiBlitz Update` option from the main menu.

 ## Can I downgrade from v1.1 to v1.0?